rbirkby/Ilmer.org/history/church.md

 ## Church accompaniment

 The church was described in 1860 by Shehan as having a harmonium.
 A pre-1912 photograph shows an organ resembling a harmonium or reed organ.
+The [vestry minutes of 1925](/parish/vestrymeeting/1925-05-10/) mentioned the harmonium.
 In 1959, a newspaper advertisement[^pedalorgan] offered a walnut pedal organ for sale from the church.
 The manufacturer was said to be the [Chicago Cottage Organ Co](https://en.wikipedia.org/wiki/The_Cable_Company), which produced organs with a [significant resemblance](https://www.reedsoc.org/index.php/rosdb/vieworgan?ID=11609) to the pre-1912 photograph.
 Martha Belgrove played the organ for many years until her death in 1909.
 A window in the church was later dedicated to her memory.

 [^pedalorgan]: Source: Bucks Free Press, 17 Apr 1959